lahnabek/VAE---deep-graphical-models-for-network-data/README.md

 - **data.py**: Used to turn HCP-100 into usable connectivity graphs.

+- **hyperparameters, 1, 2, 3, 4.py**: hyperparameters test on various types of sythetic data.

+- **hpbench.py, hpaalysis.py**: analyse des hyperparametres.

 ### Notebooks

 - **human:brains_exp.ipynb**: Experiment with HCP-100 dataset.

 - **exposition.ipynb**: Expository file, contains the most important functions from "deep_lpbm.py" and some comments.

 ### Other directories
 - data_synthetic: Directory where synthetic data is stored.
 Anytime synthetic_data.py is run, this gets rewritten.
 - dataset_numpy_spanningtree: The processed HCP-100 dataset.
 - human_brains_networks_results: Where we store results on the experiment on the HCP-100 dataset.
-- Comparison: Directory where we store results for xomparison experiments.
+- Comparison: Directory where we store results for comparison experiments.
 - results: general directory where deep_lpbm stores results unless differently propmted.

-- debug_data: